About me

 If you are considering therapy, I am happy to talk through what you are looking for.
 I offer a free 15-minute introductory telephone or video call in which I can tell you more about how I work and you can ask any questions about the arrangements for counselling before committing to an initial assessment.
 This is not a therapy session, but a gentle starting point.

-In the initial assessment, I will gather some important information about your history for the purpose of counselling, before exploring what prompted you to seek help now and what your expectations are.
-Initial assessments are charged at £65.00 for 50 minutes, payable in advance.
+In the initial appointment, I will gather some important information about your history for the purpose of counselling, before exploring what prompted you to seek help now and what your expectations are.
+Initial appointments are charged at £65.00 for 50 minutes, payable in advance.
 All therapy sessions thereafter are also charged at £65 for 50 minutes, payable in advance.

 For young adults aged 18-25, I offer a reduced fee of £55 for 50 minutes.